China Online Education Group Announces Full Year 2021 Results

 Non-GAAP operating income for 2021 was RMB61.4 million (US$9.6 million), compared with RMB131.2 million for 2020.
 Non-GAAP operating margin for 2021 was 2.8%, compared with non-GAAP operating margin of 6.4% for 2020.

 The favorable impact of coronavirus relief policies was RMB10.7 million in 2021.
-Excluding the favorable impact, operating income and non-GAAP operating income for 2021 would have been RMB23.6 million (US$3.7 million) and RMB50.7 million (US$8.0 million), representing net margin of 1.1% and 2.3% respectively.
+Excluding the favorable impact, operating income and non-GAAP operating income for 2021 would have been RMB23.7 million (US$3.7 million) and RMB50.7 million (US$8.0 million), representing operating margin of 1.1% and 2.3% respectively.

 Net income